chef/chef-web-docs/chef_master/source/delivery_server_disaster_recovery.rst

 A disaster recovery configuration for |delivery| has the following requirements:

 * Two identically-configured |delivery| servers, one to act as the primary server and the other to act as a standby
+  .. note:: You cannot log in to the |delivery| web UI on the standby server.
 * |ssh| access between both |delivery| servers via port 22
 * |postgresql| replication allowed between both |delivery| servers via port 5432
 * The latest version of the |chef dk| is installed on the provisioning node